ReploidGI0/useReducer-cartTS/README.md

 Some of the things learned with this project are:

 ### <a /> useReducer
 This takes a slightly different approach than other versions of the project, as the cart state is managed in the reducer.
-Reducers allow you to group logic (when it starts to get complex) to keep it more organized.
+With reducers, you can group logic so that when an action is triggered (dispatch) in some part of the project, certain data (payload) is sent if needed and both dispatch and payload are received in the reducer and code assigned to each action is executed.
 ### <a  /> LocalStorage
 LocalStorage was used to store data for products added to the cart.